 territory of the Republic of North Macedonia under conditions determined by law,

 in the amount of at least EUR 40,000.

 How is the ownership of Real Estate evidenced in your jurisdiction?

-The ownership of Real Estate in the Republic of Macedonia is evidenced with the AREC, who possess sole competence for maintenance and registration of real estate rights (such as ownership) and issue appropriate certification on the same in the form of Property Sheets (in Macedonian: “имотен лист”).
+The ownership of Real Estate in the Republic of North Macedonia is evidenced with the AREC, who possess sole competence for maintenance and registration of real estate rights (such as ownership) and issue appropriate certification on the same in the form of Property Sheets (in Macedonian: “имотен лист”).

-Additionally, the Registry of Rights over Real Estate, as part of the Central Registry of Macedonia issues information of informative character on ownership rights, data on land parcels and objects on such parcels, as well as information on liens.
+Additionally, the Registry of Rights over Real Estate, as part of the Central Registry of North Macedonia issues information of informative character on ownership rights, data on land parcels and objects on such parcels, as well as information on liens.